usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_599.md

 So documents are called &ldquo;unstructured&rdquo; but they might better be called &ldquo;relatively irregular&rdquo;, meaning not that they have no structure, but that each one is structured in itself, and moreover, likely to be incompatible or not fully compatible with encodings designed to capture other structures.

 And to the extent this is the case, any encoding capable of describing documents must have the capability of supporting each document's own distinctive structure and organization, whether that be due to its family (what is called a **document type**) or an expression of its own intrinsic logic.
-The format must be not only structured, but *structurable*, and its structures must to some extent be capable of self-description &mdash; combining data with metadata.
+The format must be not only structured, but *structurable*, and its structures must to some extent be capable of self-description â€“ combining data with metadata.

 And this is to give no consideration to the fact that these structures can be described at *multiple levels* of generality or specificity with regard to either their supposed semantics, or their configuration in operation.